ls-cat-org/px/Types_of_datasets_and_shots.md

 So basically `GridSearch` means the centering and alignment stage positions have to be in the datasets while for everything else the positions have to be stored in the centering array.

-Shutterless data collection as implemented by `pgpmac` ignores the above table and only uses the centering array.
-This means that "replayed" datasets will use what ever new centering points are in the array and ignore whatever might have been stored in the databaseL: Enabling retaking of shutterless frames will be confusing.
+`pgpmac` will set the centering array for `GridSearch`, and for the other modes whenever more than one centering point is defined.
+Except in the explore mode and the Eiger.

 For the Eiger detector:
 *  Dataset type is `Shutterless`